 The nearest Underground Station is Hampstead on the Northern Line: turn right out of the Station & then immediately right again into Heath Street.
 The FMH is about 5 minutes walk up Heath Street, past a Church on the right-hand-side, past New End, past Elm Row, and then the Friends Meeting House, also on the right, has a black, arched entrance under a yew tree.
 NB It is very difficult to find car parking space anywhere near the Friends Meeting House and the parking wardens are very keen.

-A Meditation Group meets at 6.45 pm on Thursday evenings at Studio E, 49, The Avenue, Brondesbury, London NW6 7NR.
-The nearest Main Line train Station is at Brondesbury Park and the nearest Underground Stations are at Kilburn on the Jubilee Line and Queens Park on the Bakerloo Line.
-There are no car-parking restrictions after 6.30 pm
+A Meditation Group meets at 6.45 pm on Thursday evenings at 15a Victoria Road Kilburn London NW6 6SX which finishes at 9 pm.
+The nearest Main line train stations are at Kilburn High Road (for trains from Euston) and Brondesbury on the North London Line.
+The nearest Underground stations are at Kilburn on the Jubilee Line and Kilburn Park on the Bakerloo Line.
+There are no car parking restrictions after 6.30 pm.

 A Study Group meets fortnightly on alternate Tuesday evenings, to continue going through the Core Texts.
-We are presently going through the ‘The Vivekachudamani’.
+We are presently going through various of Bhagavan’s own written works including “Spiritual Instruction”.
 Numbers are limited, however, as the meetings take place in a private home.
-Anyone who is interested is therefore asked to contact Alasdair in the first place on 020 7328 3314.
+Anyone who is interested is therefore asked to contact Alasdair in the first place on 020 7328 3314 or Aldia@waitrose.com.

 The Journal, "SELF ENQUIRY", which was published two - four times each year by the Ramana Maharshi Foundation UK between 1993 and March 2004, has now ceased publication.
 Contributors included Robert Adams, Ramesh Balsekar, Douglas Harding, Catherine Ingram, Francis Lucille and David Frawley, along with others among our own members.
 A large stock of back numbers is available.
 These may be purchased at £5 each, including postage.

 The Newsletter provides a diary of teachers who are visiting the UK, as well as items of topical interest and a notice board.
-This continues to be published three times per year.
+This continues to be published (by email only) three times per year.

 The annual subscription (which entitles you to receive 3 Newsletters annually) is £15; overseas £17 (or USD 26).
 Please add £5 if not in sterling.
 Remittances should be payable to 'Sri Ramana Foundation' and sent to Ken Maskey, 77 Leybourne Road, London E11 3BS giving your full name and address, phone number & email address if any.